harin-git/mus-war/README.md

 ## Downloading the data

+For faster performance, we recommend manually downloading all datasets (folders "Bootstraps" and "Dataset") from the OSF repository by following [this link](https://osf.io/ra38k/?view_only=32795758b14040cdb826d743023308fd).
+Once downloaded, unzip the folders and place them in the main working directory alongside the analysis scripts.

-To download the data, the helper function `download_data.R` allows to automatically fetch data from the OSF repository using the [osfr](https://cran.r-project.org/web/packages/osfr/vignettes/getting_started.html) R package.
+You can also download the data using the helper function `download_data.R`, which allows to automatically fetch data from the OSF repository using the [osfr](https://cran.r-project.org/web/packages/osfr/vignettes/getting_started.html) R package.
 You can define which type of data to download, corresponding directories will be created, and the download process will begin.

-You can also manually download the data from OSF by following [this link](https://osf.io/ra38k/?view_only=32795758b14040cdb826d743023308fd)

 ## Reproducing the analyses and plots

 All analyses in the paper can be reproduced with the code posted here, in R and Python.
-Most of our computations are done using bootstrap simulations, which is often computationally costly to compute.
-Therefore, pre-computed bootstrap files are also available for downloaded by specifying `bootstrap_files = TRUE` using `download_data.R` .
+Most of our computations are done using bootstrap simulations, which are often computationally costly.
+Therefore, pre-computed bootstrap files are available for downloaded by specifying `bootstrap_files = TRUE` using `download_data.R` .
 This will initiate in creating a directory called `/Boostraps` and download the bootstrap files.

-When running all analysis and reproducing the figure, `SIMULATION` parameter in scripts can be set to `FALSE` to bypass the bootstrap computation.
+When running all analyses and reproducing the figures, `SIMULATION` parameter in the scripts can be set to `FALSE` to bypass the bootstrap computation.
 Given the bootstrap data is downloaded, it will fetch the pre-computed bootstrap outcomes.

 All analyses scripts begin by loading study-wide packages and high level functions through `utils.R`.
 These packages included in the script needs to be first installed to fully reproduce all analyses.
 See file `session_info.txt` for full specification used by the researcher.